pegros/PEG_LIST/README.md

 ℹ️ Please refer to the **[PEG_DC](https://github.com/pegros/PEG_DC)** repository for extra utilities dedicated to **Data Cloud** or **AI Prompt** related use cases.

+## Claude Skills

+🛠️ To help you configure the components, a `skills` folder for **[Claude Code](https://claude.com/fr/product/claude-code)** is also provided.
+The included `configure-sfpeg-components` skill leverages all the the component documentation available in this repository to generate the metadata records and Apex extension classes matching your needs.

+Simply download its content and put it in your local `.claude` folder to let the magic happen.

 ## Repository Availability

 The source code is freely available for use under the MIT license from this GitHub repository.